HertzDevil/AddmusicK/README.md

 - [ ] Track multiplexing (e.g. `#0123`)
 - [ ] N-SPC block support
 - [ ] Globally defined patterns
+- [ ] `#include` directive, this allows for example core instruments to be defined solely using MML

 #### Things that should die (and might irreversibly break some MMLs)

 - Hex validation, there is no reason to once all commands have names
 - Whitespace requirements, missing post-conditions, case-insensitivity etc.
-- If this really gets used by people in the future, drop support for everything below `#amk 2`
+- Drop support for everything below `#amk 2` (it is year `[CURRENT YEAR]` and nobody should be even slightly concerned about removing music data inserted with the original AddMusic)

 #### Things that have actually been added